 It comes down to this: what do we really think of as “being alone”?
 Being alone in a physical sense is an entirely different thing to feeling alone in an isolated sense.

-There’s nothing to fear from being single or physically alone, and everything to fear from being emotionally so.
+There’s no need to be scared of being alone, and everything to fear from being emotionally unavailable.

 We’re all vulnerable to being emotionally alone yet when you’re single, you’re more likely to be a team player.
 You’re more apt to give and take from those around you, creating a cycle of mutual trust and a buffer to feelings of loneliness.

 At a time of great emotional disconnect, this is something we can all learn from.